 FIRST YEAR SECOND YEAR

-Harp (2 lessons a week, 21/2 Harp (2 lessons a week, 21/2
+Harp (2 lessons a week, 2 1/2 Harp (2 lessons a week, 21/2

-hours practise a day) 7 hours hours practise a day) 7 hours
+hours practise a day) 7 hours hours practise a day

-Piano (1 lesson a week; 1 Piano (1 lesson a week, 1
+Piano (1 lesson a week; 1 Piano (1 lesson a week,

-hour practise a day) 3 hours hour practise a day) 3 hours
+hour practise a day) 3 hours hour practise a day

 Music 11; 14 10 hours Music 21; 24 10 hours

 Music 15; 16 6 hours Sight Playing 1 hour

 Sight Playing 1 hour Orchestra 1 hour

 English 1, 2 6 hours English 21, 22 6 hours

-Physical Education 1, 2 2 hours Academic Elective 6 hours
+Physical Education 1, 2 Recitals 2 hours Elective 3-6 hours

-Recitals Physical Education 15, 16 1 hour
+tecitais Physical Education 15, 16 1 hour

 Physical Education 21, 22 1 hour

 Recitals

-Technique.-Development of a knowledge of the scale, principles of fingering, and chords, with much stress on the tonal quality and production.
+TECHNIQUE.-Development of a knowledge of the scale, principles of fingering, and chords, with much stress on the tonal quality and production.
 Special emphasis on accurate and careful pedal work.
 Thorough knowledge of all the new effects available on the harp, as discussed in "Modern Study of the Harp," by Carlos Salzedo.
 Working knowledge of simple orchestra parts.